apache/flink/docs/dev/table/connect.md

 </div>
 </div>

-**Column family:** Values other than `rowKey` must be declared as column families, and all column family values must be wrapped with the SQL ROW function before being inserted into HBase table.
+**Columns:** All the column families in HBase table must be declared as `ROW` type, the field name maps to the column family name, and the nested field names map to the column qualifier names.
+There is no need to declare all the families and qualifiers in the schema, users can declare what's necessary.
+Except the `ROW` type fields, the only one field of atomic type (e.g. `STRING`, `BIGINT`) will be recognized as row key of the table.
+There's no constraints on the name of row key field.

 **HBase config:** If need to configure Config for HBase, create default configuration from current runtime env (`hbase-site.xml` in classpath) first, and overwrite configuration using serialized configuration from client-side env (`hbase-site.xml` in classpath).